 Health and social inequalities are the unfair and avoidable differences in people's health and social care between different population groups.
-Some of the groups that are most at risk of experiencing inequality are people with long term health conditions, mental health issues, people affected by substance use and people living in deprived areas.
+Some of the groups that are most at risk of experiencing inequality are people with long-term health conditions, mental health issues, people affected by substance use and people living in deprived areas.

 Health inequalities are often the product of wider social determinants of health, including income, deprivation, standard of housing and level of education.
-Falkirk HSCP works with partners from the public sector, third sector and our communities to help address the wider determinants of health.